 Take a Realistic Look at the Space You Are Working With

-If you want to get the most out of tile patterns you need to really look at the room or space you are dealing with.
+If you want to get the most out of any tile pattern you need to really look at the room or space you are dealing with.
 Is it big or small?
 Wide or narrow?
 What is the existing style of the room or area you are working with?
 What style or feel are you going for?
 These are all things you need to take into consideration.
 Each tile laying pattern has its own specific abilities to work in certain types of spaces.
 This also means that they don’t work in other ones.
 The herringbone pattern for example really looks fantastic in smaller areas but in larger ones is too busy.
 After looking at your space in a realistic way, you may have to change your expectations on what you want to achieve.
 You may not.
 It all depends on the unique area you are going to be working with.

 Pick a Material That Can Work With Your Pattern of Choice

 Just like all patterns don’t work with all spaces, some materials don’t work well with all patterns.
 Others fit like a glove.
 Each material is different.
 Some are so heavy they can be used only as floor tile, while others are so delicate they can only be used as wall tile, and a quite a few can even be used as both.
 While most tiles can be used indoors not all materials can work as outdoor tiles.
 If you are planning an outdoor project you will have to choose a material that can handle the elements.
 Many patterns need to use tiles that are specific shapes or dimensions, which sometimes can’t be done with certain materials.
 The running bond tile pattern for example needs rectangular shaped tiles.
-And last of all, some materials just look better than others with certain patterns.
-Just like how the Versailles tile pattern goes phenomenally well with travertine.
+And last of all, some materials just look better than others with certain patterns, like how the Versailles tile pattern goes phenomenally well with travertine.
 So once you have a pattern in mind choose a material that can work with it and make it look good.

-Taking a few hours to have some fun and look at your options will help you complete these three easy steps, will end up saving you time, money, and anxiety.
-And the best part is you will receive the end effect of the pattern, the space, and the material all working together to provide you with the ultimate result.
+Taking a few hours to have some fun and look at your options will help you complete these three easy steps in no time.
+You will end up saving your time, money, and anxiety.
+And the best part is you will receive the end effect of the pattern, the space, and the material all working together to provide you with the ultimate result: a beautiful space.

 An Extra 10 Tile Pattern Secrets: